WESTERN CANADA HOCKEY EXPOSURE CAMP MAY 12-14, 2023 TSUUT'INA NATION, ALBERTA

 Willmar WarHawks

 Founded in 2001, the SIJHL has 7 teams.
 6 teams from Canada and 1 team from the United States.
 The only team from the US is the Wisconsin Lumberjacks.
-League champions are the Red Lake Miners.
+League champions are the Kam River Fighting Walleye.
 No player has been drafted in the NHL Entry Draft directly from the SIJHL.
 However, there are a couple of alumni that are now playing in the NHL - Robert Bartuzzo and Carter Hutton.
 Both played for the Thunder Bay North Stars.

 Dryden GM Ice Dogs